 What did you study at undergraduate level and when did you graduate?
 What are you studying now?
 Are you studying and working at the same time?

-What made you decide to apply for Crawford School?
+What made you decide to progress with further study?

 What was the process to get accepted into your course?
 What were the prerequisites?